 The good news is that individuals age 50 or older can enjoy the perk of making “catch-up contributions” to certain retirement accounts.
 In other words, you get to contribute more than the standard limit.
-For 2020, the IRS allows you to contribute up to $19,500 to your 401(k) plan, while the catch-up contribution limit is $6,500.
-For IRAs, the annual contribution limit remains at $6,000, and the catch-up contribution limit is $1,000.
+For 2021, the IRS allows you to contribute up to $19,500 ($20,500 for 2022) to your 401(k) plan, while the catch-up contribution limit is $6,500.
+For IRAs, the annual contribution limit remains at $6,000 for 2021 and 2022, and the catch-up contribution limit is $1,000.
 So if you’re at least 50 years old and have both a 401(k) plan and an IRA, you can contribute an additional $7,500 per year to your retirement savings.
 Not too shabby!

 Catch-up contributions provide an opportunity to bridge any gaps in your retirement savings, so take advantage of the perk.
 Consider turning up those automatic deposits and going into super saver mode when your kids leave the nest.
 Don’t forget: Generally, you’ll need to have 80% to 100% of your final pre-retirement income to maintain your lifestyle when you’re not working anymore.

 2. Give your health care savings a booster shot.
 Just as we’re not getting any younger, health care costs in the US won’t get any cheaper.
 For retirees, health care expenses can become particularly burdensome, especially when we start talking about long-term care.